raymondlouie/MPF-BML/README.md

 `J_init` - A flattened fields/couplings vector which initalizes the BML algorithm.

 `options_BML` - An (optional) options struct which controls the RPROP algorithm.
 A key difficulty with solving the ML problem is due to the partition function, which renders the gradient difficult to calculate.
 We thus approximate the gradient using  MCMC simulations.
-The MCMC parameters used to approximate the gradient can be set, for example, by
+The MCMC parameters used to approximate the gradient can be set, for example, by (default shown)

 ```
 options_BML.thin = 3e3; % thinning parameter